buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcAlignment.md

 The _RepresentationIdentifier_ shall always be set to 'Axis' and the _RepresentationType_ shall be set to either 'Curve2D' or 'Curve3D' depending on if the referenced curve is 2- or 3-dimensional

-> NOTE&nbsp; Derivative specifications (Model View Definitions) may expand the above set to include additional supported curve types.
+> NOTE  Derivative specifications (Model View Definitions) may expand the above set to include additional supported curve types.

 ## Attributes